Sovereign-Labs/sovereign-sdk/module-system/module-implementations/sov-nft-module/TUTORIAL.md

 * **Using the `#[offchain]` proc macro**: This is available in the [sov-modules-macros](../../sov-modules-macros/src/lib.rs) crate.
 Functions marked with this macro will only execute by the rollup when the `offchain` feature flag is active.
   - If the `offchain` feature is enabled: the function is present as defined.
   - If the `offchain` feature is absent: the function body is replaced with an empty definition.
-* The offchain macro is used to annotate functions that should only be executed by the rollup when the `offchain` feature flag is passed.
+* The `#[offchain]` macro is used to annotate functions that should only be executed by the rollup when the `offchain` feature flag is passed.
-* The macro produces one of two functions depending on the presence flag.
-  `offchain` feature enabled: function is present as defined `offchain` feature absent: function body is replaced with an empty definition
+* The macro ensures that the function definition is replaced by an empty body if the feature flag is not passed, thus avoiding any offchain processing or storage when not desired.
 * **Macro Functionality**: Offchain computation should only be optionally enabled for a full node.
 It doesn't influence the chain state, consensus, prover, etc.
   ```
   use sov_modules_macros::offchain;